vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 ### host

 The host of your Elasticsearch cluster.
 This should be the full URL as shown in the example.
-This is required if the `provider` is not `"aws"`

 </Field>